isabella232/c42-ionic-example/README.md

 c42-ionic-example is a Web App designed to show how to use Ionic with the [c42](http://site.calendar42.com/) platform getting, showing and acting over the events/calendars of a certain account, filtering on time and geolocation.

+## Cloning

+This repository needs to be cloned `recursively`.

+`git clone --recursive git@github.com:calendar42/c42-ionic-example.git`

 ## Running

 > This is a [Ionic](http://ionicframework.com/) (v1.0) based project.
 So most of the requirements are the basic Ionic requirements.

+> If you run into any issue while the installation, please check our [Troubleshooting]((https://github.com/calendar42/c42-ionic-example/tree/master/troubleshooting.md)).

 ### Prerequisites